kaysy-io/send2sell-api/docs/files/upload.md

 These are the flyer fields that needs resizing and hence when uploading an image goes into either of these fields, it should use the `upload_name` as the flyer form field name.

-### 2. Maximum allowed flie size is 8192 KiloBytes
+### 2. Maximum allowed file size is 8192 KiloBytes

 Send2Sell server limits upload size to 8MB.
 Everything above it will throw an HTTP `422` error code.

 ### 3. Only limited file types are allowed

 Send2Sell server supports only images of JPEG/JPG/PNG format.
-If it is a `custom_flyer` upload, then the PDF is also supported.
+If it is a `custom_flyer` upload, then a PDF file is also supported.
 Any other upload will result in HTTP `422` error response.

 ## A file upload example in PHP